 Criminals are always trying to increase their empires, but what points to the desperation of criminals is that they are using such hackneyed and generally easy-to-spot methods to carry out this task.
 Attachment spam is generally a last resort because while dangerous it is also difficult to slip past spam filters.
 Most users, especially corporate users, will never see the emails at all.

 Any botnetter willing to try the high-visibility technique will have to compensate for this filtering by sending large number of messages to have any chance of success.
 That in turn raises the campaign's visibility further.

-That several security companies have noticed the campaign within the same period of days suggests that the returns are likely to be very modest, mainly hitting users on small, poorly-defended ISPs running obsolete and unpatched operating systems like Windows XP.
+That several security companies have noticed the campaign within the same period of days suggests that the returns are likely to be very modest, mainly hitting users on small, poorly-defended ISPs running obsolete and unpatched operating systems such as XP.

 After years of effortless success, spammers have had a relatively bad time of it this year, especially after the downing of major spam relays such as Spamit.com in September 2010 and Rustock in March this year.
 Without some innovation, that decline could be set to continue.

 Microsoft misjudges customer loyalty with kill-XP plea

 Facebook coughs up $19bn to buy WhatsApp, draw younger users

 Telecom to change name to Spark

 Nov'IT says flashing a new ROM onto your Android phone can make it more secure